Skip to main content

 How do I lodge a Bond for my property?

-Bonds - General info
+Bonds - General information

-Updated this week
+Updated over a week ago

 A rental bond is a security deposit that a tenant pays at the start of a tenancy which is then lodged with the relevant state government agency.